 APPEAL OF ACADEMIC MISCONDUCT DECISION: A student who believes an error has been made by an instructor in a case of academic misconduct may appeal the decision and corrective action of an instructor to the Chief Academic Officer.
 The appeal must be made in writing and received within one week of the instructor's decision, stating evidence for the believed error.
 A duplicate copy of the appeal letter should be submitted to the course instructor.
 The student may and should continue in class attendance and participation as long as an official appeal is pending.
 The Chief Academic Officer will investigate and respond to the appeal with a decision in a timely manner.
-A student may appeal a decision by the Chief Academic Officer regarding academic misconduct to the Judiciary Board, which must be in writing, addressed to the Vice President for Spiritual Formation, and within three days of the notification of the Chief Academic Officer's decision.
+A student may appeal a decision by the Chief Academic Officer regarding academic misconduct to the Judiciary Board, which must be in writing, addressed to the Chief Academic Officer's decision.
 The decision of the Judiciary Board will be final in cases that do not end in suspension.
 A student may appeal a suspension due to academic misconduct, which must be in writing and within three days of the notification, to the President of the University whose decision will be final.